 Getting hit with a tax penalty from the Internal Revenue Services (IRS) can be quite scary, however, you are not alone.
 In fact, an estimated 10 million taxpayers incur a tax penalty each year, a 40% surge from 7.2 million in 2010 to 10 million in 2015.1 A tax penalty results from not paying enough on your total tax during the year and is based on the IRS’ interest rate on unpaid taxes.
-Fortunately, our team of tax attorneys in Los Angeles can help in verifying if you are qualified for an IRS penalty abatement, which will clear you of tax penalties.
+Fortunately, our team of tax lawyers in Southern California can help in verifying if you are qualified for an IRS penalty abatement, which will clear you of tax penalties.

 What Is A Penalty Abatement?